uchoavaz/gama-academy-desafio/README.md

 Check Deploy Status
 ------------
-  1. Go to https://github.com/uchoavaz/gama-academy-desafio/actions and click in the workflow with the commit made in the last task
+  1. Go to [github-actions](https://github.com/uchoavaz/gama-academy-desafio/actions) and click in the workflow with the commit made in the last task.
   2. For the deploy(Apply) to have completed successfully, the 3 jobs must have been successfully completed.
-(Deploy/Destroy AWS Infra <Dev or Prod>, Push image to ECR and Deploy app to ECS)
+(Deploy/Destroy AWS Infra <Dev or Prod>, Push image to ECR and Deploy app to ECS).
   3. For the deploy(Destroy) to have completed successfully, only the first job(Deploy/Destroy AWS Infra <Dev or Prod>) must have been successfully.

-- **Deploy/Destroy AWS Infra (Dev or Prod)**: Este job é destinado ao deploy da infraestrutura do ECS + ALB + Cloudwatch Alarms and Logs + Auto Scale + Permissive Roles and Policies pelo Terraform
+- **Deploy/Destroy AWS Infra (Dev or Prod)**: Este job é destinado ao deploy da infraestrutura do ECS + ALB + Cloudwatch Alarms and Logs + Auto Scale + Permissive Roles and Policies pelo Terraform.
-- **Push image to ECR**: Este job é destinado a gerar o build da imagem do Docker e realizar o push deste para o ECR
+- **Push image to ECR**: Este job é destinado a gerar o build da imagem do Docker e realizar o push deste para o ECR.
-- **Deploy app to ECS**: This job is intended to update the task definition to ECS so that tasks start running with the last image inserted in the ECR
+- **Deploy app to ECS**: This job is intended to update the task definition to ECS so that tasks start running with the last image inserted in the ECR.

 Access Application
 ------------

-- Go to https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#LoadBalancers:sort=loadBalancerName, select the load balancer (desafio-lb for prod and desafio-lb-devel for dev), copy the dns name and paste in your browser search bar to access de application.
+- Go to [link](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#LoadBalancers:sort=loadBalancerName), select the load balancer (desafio-lb for prod and desafio-lb-devel for dev), copy the dns name and paste in your browser search bar to access de application.

 App Logs
 ------------
 Container/application exception logs are located in cloudwatch logs.
-Go to https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#logsV2:log-groups/log-group/$252Fecs$252Fapp to access app logs.
+Go to [link](https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#logsV2:log-groups/log-group/$252Fecs$252Fapp) to access app logs.

 Resource Monitoring
 ------------
 As métricas de utilização dos recursos das máquinas do Fargate estão localizadas no Cloudwatch.
-Go to https://us-east-1.console.aws.amazon.com/cloudwatch/home?region=us-east-1#container-insights:performance/ECS:Cluster?~(query~(controls~(CW*3a*3aECS.cluster~(~'desafio)))~context~()) to access metrics.
+Go to [link](https://us-east-1.console.aws.amazon.com/cloudwatch/home?region=us-east-1#container-insights:performance/ECS:Cluster?~(query~(controls~(CW*3a*3aECS.cluster~(~'desafio)))~context~())) to access metrics.